 If you are a primary health care service provider operating in in the after hours period, and for multicultural communities and those experiencing, or at risk of homelessness, you are invited to complete our Needs Assessment Survey.

 This survey will take up to 10 minutes to complete.
-It aims to identify: - Current state of primary health care services that operate in these three areas.
+It aims to identify:

-- Current and unmet need across WA.
+• Current and unmet need across WA.

-- Opportunities to enhance primary health care services to improve health outcomes.
+• Opportunities to enhance primary health care services to improve health outcomes.

-Complete the survey now Choices, a service which connects and supports vulnerable people as they are leaving hospital emergency departments, will cease to operate on 30 June 2024, when the Australian Government’s Community Health and Hospitals Program funding ends.
+Choices, a service which connects and supports vulnerable people as they are leaving hospital emergency departments, will cease to operate on 30 June 2024, when the Australian Government’s Community Health and Hospitals Program funding ends.

 At the time Choices was established in 2018, the program was the first of its kind in Western Australia.
 It was developed in response to substantial evidence of the over-representation of people with multiple health and social needs presenting to emergency departments.